-These are special birds because they’re at risk.
-Their populations are declining.
+These birds are special because their populations are declining.
 And some are on the endangered species list.

 For more info, please consult the resources mentioned at the end of this article.